Aden: Medieval history

-During the Ayyubid period in Yemen, Sana'a and its environs were more hostile to their presence than other regions.
+During the Ayyubid period in Yemen, Sanaa and its environs were more hostile to their presence than other regions.
 The Zaidi tribes were able to defeat the Ayyubids in 1226, but Omar bin Rasul, the founder of the Rasulid state, was able to repel them, so he tightened his control over Aden.
 The city regained its position during the days of the Rasulids, so they dug wells and built schools, and Aden flourished commercially.
 The kings of Bani Rasul were also merchants and enacted a number of laws and regulations to codify trade in the city.

 The Banu Tahir were able to control Aden after the Banu Rasool, and the Italian traveller Lodovico di Verthama describes it as one of the most powerful cities seen on Earth during the days of the Tahirids.

 Portuguese conquistador and viceroy Afonso de Albuquerque failed twice to capture Aden in 1513.

 In 1513, the Portuguese, led by Afonso de Albuquerque, launched an unsuccessful four-day naval siege of Aden.
 The Mamluks in Egypt sensed the danger and sent a force led by Hussein al-Kurdi.
 The victorious King Amer bin Abdul Wahhab provided great aid to the Kurds, but he suffered a heavy defeat in the Battle of Diu.
 The Mamluks sent a second fleet, but the victorious king refused to cooperate with the Mamluks because he had succeeded in repelling the Portuguese from Aden without their help.
 Hussein al-Kurdi became angry and allied with the Zaidi Imam, who was opposed to the Tahirids, al-Mutawakkil Sharaf al-Din, and the Tahirid cities fell successively, with the exception of Aden.
 The Ottoman Empire took control of the city in 1538.
 The Ottomans' goal was to prevent the Portuguese from controlling Aden, so the city witnessed difficult days, in addition to the fact that the port of Mocha gained greater importance at the expense of Aden during the sixteenth century.
 The city's population declined and it turned into a small village with a population of no more than 600 people.
 While its population was approximately eighty thousand people during the days of the Rasulid state.